Web Chat

 Agent Availability Rules

-Complex conditions and parameters may be set here to define when the web chat option is visible on a page.
-While the title suggests the original capability of just being shown when agents are available, rules may now consider a large set of variables to determine if the web chat icon is displayed.
+Complex conditions and parameters may be set here to define when the Web Chat button is visible on a page.
+While the title suggests the original capability of just being shown when agents are available, rules may now consider a large set of variables to determine if the Web Chat button is displayed.